Gdynia

 In a dozen years or so, a small fishing village with only 1,300 inhabitants turned into a modern city with 130,000 inhabitants.
 It also developed a port infrastructure, a shipyard and passenger shipping (including regular transatlantic flights).

-On the 4th of March 1926, Gdynia was granted city rights.
+On the 10th of February 1926, Gdynia was granted city rights.
 Five years later, the weight of cargo handled by the port exceeded 2 million 650 thousand tonnes registered at the entrance, and the same at the exit.
 Ships from Sweden, Poland, Germany, Denmark, France or the USA called at the city.

 In the mid-1930s.
 Gdynia was already the most modern reloading port in Europe and was ahead of the neighbouring Gdańsk in this respect.
 Until the outbreak of the Second World War, 80 percent of the country’s exports and 65 percent of imports passed through the local port.
 Calling pre-war Gdynia the Polish window on the world was therefore not an exaggeration.